cdavidcash/seminar-2022/README.md

 **Expected participation**: There are two main expectations.
-First, participants in the seminar should attend all 18 meetings, attempt associated readings beforehand, and be generally prepared with questions.
+First, participants in the seminar should attend all 18 meetings, attempt associated readings beforehand, and be generally prepared to follow the technical content with questions.
 Second, participants will be asked to do a close read on one topic and lead (or co-lead) at least one meeting on that topic.

 ## Topics [tentative, to be updated]